tdimnet/tdimnet/README.md

 - My name is Tom, I'm French and I live in Paris.
 - I work at Datadog as a softwear engineer / developer advocate.
 - My main programming languages are JavaScript/TypeScript and Python.
-- I have AWS certifications (and I like to train to get them).
+- I own AWS certifications (and I like to train to get them).
 - I use and love Vim.

 ## Writing